nategri/apple2/animation_2color/README.txt

 I give everyone permission to use and and modify this software, provided they at least give me a shoutout somewhere.

+PIL (PYTHON IMAGING LIBRARY) STUFF

+The Python Imaging Library (PIL) is

+    Copyright © 1997-2011 by Secret Labs AB
+    Copyright © 1995-2011 by Fredrik Lundh